-Traveling by water was not a choice for this trip, and that is okay.
+Traveling by water was not a choice for this trip, which is okay.

-Flying is possible, but not practical.
-Many of the “affordable” flights cost three times that of Amtrak and took longer.
+Flying is possible but not practical.
+Many “affordable” flights cost three times Amtrak and take longer.

-Most of the bus options I looked at were out of Chicago, although there are a few out of Milwaukee.
-The Milwaukee option didn’t work in my schedule get ule.
+Most of the bus options I looked at were from Chicago, although a few were from Milwaukee.
+The Milwaukee option didn’t work in my schedule.

 Outside of the cost of taking a bus from Chicago, there is the cost of getting to Chicago.
-If I take Metra to Chicago, that adds $9.50 and $22- $25 (with a discount) for Amtrak.
-The Metra line and Amtrak both take me to Union Station, and the bus stations or loading areas are not far from there.
+Taking Metra to Chicago adds $9.50 and $22- $25 (with a discount) for Amtrak.
+The Metra Line and Amtrak take me to Union Station; the bus stations or loading areas are not far from there.

 Megabus runs a daily bus to Omaha operated under Windstar Bus Company.
 The bus leaves a few blocks south of Chicago Union Station.
-The “bus station” if I remember right, is a sign on a poll (I took Megabus from Milwaukee to Chicago once).
-If I were to book early, it would be $39.99 to $49.99 plus the cost of going to Chicago.
-Don’t forget with Megabus there is a $2.50 service fee for every transaction.
+If I remember correctly, the “bus station” is a sign on a poll (I took Megabus from Milwaukee to Chicago once).
+If I were to book early, it would be $39.99 to $49.99, plus the cost of going to Chicago.
+Don’t forget with Megabus, there is a $2.50 service fee for every transaction.

 Greyhound gives some flexibility for travel.
-I have the option of taking Amtrak up to Milwaukee Intermodal Station from Sturtevant and then leave from there and take buses for the rest of the trip.
+I can take Amtrak up to Milwaukee Intermodal Station from Sturtevant and then leave and take buses for the rest of the trip.

 The other option is to take a train to Chicago and go from there.